 Suju is Women LEAD’s Program Manager and did her Master’s in Conflict, Peace and Development Studies from Tribhuvan University.
 Before coming to Women LEAD, she worked at Dristi Nepal, a nonprofit dedicated to reducing the stigma and discrimination surrounding former female drug users by giving them the skills to be economically independent.
 Suju considers herself a liberal feminist and believes that the gender gap can only be solved by giving women access to all the opportunities that men have, as well as having men join hand in hand to overcome gender inequality.
 She aspires to see a nation where education and opportunities do not differ for men and women.

-Kabita is Women LEAD’s Program Officer.
+Kabita is Women LEAD’s Program and Government Affairs Coordinator.
 She did her Master’s in English Literature from Padma Kanya Multiple Campus.
 Before coming to Women LEAD, she worked at Little Sisters Fund, an organization that works with economically disadvantaged Nepali girls to become empowered leaders through education, mentoring and community support, and at the UNESCO Office in Kathmandu.
 She believes that true empowerment comes from equipping women with the knowledge, skills, and self-confidence to drive change in fields of economics, politics, and social transformation.

 Rosha holds a Master’s degree in Development Studies from Kathmandu University School of Arts.
 She has more than three years of experience working in the areas of agriculture, livelihood, and women’s empowerment.
 She also brings an experience of working for the women conflict survivors of the Nepal’s 10 years long armed conflict.
 She believes women can achieve their dreams and goals to make the world a better place for living, if given equal opportunity.